Sandia National Laboratories

 The DTOcean project pioneered a new, open source collaborative development model for wave and tidal array design tools that considers the entire ocean energy farm throughout its lifecycle.
 The software helps to find optimal array designs that minimize the levelized cost of energy (LCOE) and identify cost drivers, allowing the industry to capably progress towards economic viability.
 This software was developed in collaboration with a large consortium of European partners.

-This project collects detailed cost estimates (direct costs, time, and resources) of environmental compliance (EC) during permitting/licensing, and monitoring and compliance for MHK projects; including how these respective costs contribute to project risk and Levelized Cost of Energy (LCOE).
+This project collected detailed cost estimates (direct costs, time, and resources) of environmental compliance (EC) during permitting/licensing, and monitoring and compliance for MHK projects; including how these respective costs contributed to project risk and levelized cost of energy (LCOE).
 With help from industry and regulatory agency participants, this project will help create an economically competitive U.S. MHK industry by reducing time and costs to achieve environmental compliance, while meeting federal, state, and local regulatory requirements.

-For more information, see the Environmental Compliance Cost Assessment (ECCA) Project fact sheet.
+Learn more at the Environmental Compliance Cost Assessment webpage.

 Sandia National Laboratories is developing tools that allow for virtual design of MHK arrays to balance power generation with ecosystem and anthropogenic considerations.
 Accurately evaluating the potential effects of MHK arrays on the environment requires knowledge of the relationship between the characteristics of MHK arrays and the surrounding ecosystem.
 The MHK-friendly monitoring and modeling tools are capable of assessing potential stressors to the physical, biological, and acoustic environments caused by the operation of MHK arrays as a function of the number, size, efficiency, and configuration.